 A Rustic French Pork and Prunes Recipe

-In this case, this dish is composed of pork, which is sautéd and then combined with a wine - omnipresent in French cuisine - chicken stock, and cream based combination, to produce a delightfully savory yet also sweet dish, which tastes like the fruitiness of summer regardless of the season.
+In this case, this dish is composed of pork, which is sautéd and then combined with a wine—omnipresent in French cuisine—chicken stock, and a cream-based combination, to produce a delightfully savory yet also sweet dish, which tastes like the fruitiness of summer regardless of the season.
 For those worried, I haven't had any adverse effects from the prunes.

-This particular dish comes from Touraine in France, which has many orchards, and is adopted from a recipe within The Little French Cookbook by Murdoch Books.
+This particular dish comes from Touraine in France, which has many orchards, and is adapted from a recipe within The Little French Cookbook by Murdoch Books.

 - ~20 prunes